Ojaswi1/Hindu-Muslim-violence-in-India/README.md

   - Varshney, Ashutosh, and Wilkinson, Steven.
 Varshney-Wilkinson Dataset on Hindu-Muslim Violence in India, 1950-1995, Version 2.
 Inter-university Consortium for Political and Social Research [distributor], 2006-02-17. https://doi.org/10.3886/ICPSR04342.v1

   - The second data file i.e. "yearly_pop_pm.csv" is a small data file manually constructed by me with the intention of joining it with the original file by Varshney and Wilkinson.
 This file includes data from the Socio-Economic and Caste Census 2011.

+- *Note*: To check reproducability, after completing my work, I cloned and downloaded my work into a new project, and it worked!